On the Hardness of Energy Minimisation for Crystal Structure Prediction

-Let $k' = n - k$, being the number of charges that are required to be removed to be left with an independent set of size $k$.
+An independent set is said to be \emph{left} if the ions left after a removal of $k'$ charges have labels corresponding to an independent set in $G'$.
+Let $k' = n - k$, be the number of charges that are required to be removed to be left with an independent set of size $k$.
 Note that as the charge of each ion has a magnitude of one, a removal of $k'$ can only be achieved by removing $k'$ positive and $k'$ negative ions.
 The goal energy for the construction is set as $g = (k - 1)(\frac{A_{12}}{e^{B_{12}}} - C_{12} - 1)$.
-To simplify the equations regarding the interaction between planes, $\widehat{r}$ will be used to denote $\sqrt{r^2 + 1}$.
+To simplify the equations regarding the interaction between planes, $\widehat{r}$ is used to denote $\sqrt{r^2 + 1}$.

-An independent set will be said to be \emph{left} if the ions left after a removal of $k'$ charges have labels corresponding to an independent set in $G$.
 To ensure that an independent set is left of size $k$ if and only if one exists, the following three inequalities must be satisfied:

-In Lemmas \ref{lem:ind_set_ineq}, \ref{lem:ineq_satisfiable} and \ref{lem:ind_set_energy_bounds} it will be assumed that when removing $k'$ charges, it will be preferable to choose $k'$ pairs over any other set of charges in the arrangement.
-This will be proven in Lemma \ref{lem:pairs_pref}.